rusel1989/lumos/.github/CONTRIBUTING.md

 Lumos uses [conventional commits](https://www.conventionalcommits.org) and [Lerna](https://github.com/lerna/lerna) to automatically release and publish new package versions for every commit that merges to master.
-To ensure versions are bumped correctly, we use the [conventional-changelog-beemo][conventional-changelog-beemo] preset, coupled with PR titles and squash merging to achieve this.
+To ensure versions are bumped correctly, we use the [conventional-changelog-ori][conventional-changelog-ori] preset, coupled with PR titles and squash merging to achieve this.

 If your PR title does not match the specification, a DangerJS status check will fail.